Israel–Italy relations: Cooperation in military and defense field

-In 2018 different events occurred to celebrate the IDF’s 70th Independence Day.
+In 2018 different events occurred to celebrate the IDF's 70th Independence Day.
 The IAF held an aerial show featuring a collection of aircraft from the IAF, Israeli commercial airlines, the fire-fighting unit, and Israeli Police.
-The IDF’s military partners, including the Italian Aeronautica militare, joined the IAF aerial show, with fighter planes from Greece and Italy, and cargo aircraft from Poland, Canada, England, and Austria.
+The IDF's military partners, including the Italian Aeronautica militare, joined the IAF aerial show, with fighter planes from Greece and Italy, and cargo aircraft from Poland, Canada, England, and Austria.

 In May 2018 the Israeli Air Force hosted an international conference during which representatives from more than 20 different countries came together to discuss international cooperation and regional stability.
 The representatives were from the United States, Italy, Austria, Brazil, Belgium, India, Holland, Greece, Cyprus, the Czech Republic, Croatia, France, Romania, Finland, and other countries.

-In June 2018, the IDF’s C4i and Cyber Defense Directorate held its first international digital and cyber security conference.
+In June 2018, the IDF's C4i and Cyber Defense Directorate held its first international digital and cyber security conference.
 About 70 foreign representatives attended the conference, including 6 generals and 16 colonels who deal with cyber and military defense technology.
 This is part of 13 delegations from 11 countries (South Korea, the United States, Austria, Britain, Canada, the Netherlands, Italy, Rwanda, Japan, Hungary, and Poland) all of which are united by technology.

 The exchange of defense and security instruments between the two Countries have been continuing over these years with further agreements in February 2019 when Israel's Defense Ministry signed an agreement to procure seven advanced military training helicopters from the Italian government.
 In return for the Israeli purchase, the Italians have committed to acquiring defense and security materials from the Israeli government "within a similar scope."
 On 23 September 2020 Jerusalem purchased advanced training helicopters, and consequently Rome purchased spike missiles and simulators.

+Arab–Israeli conflict

+On 10 October 2024, Israeli troops opened fire at 3 UNIFIL positions in South Lebanon, including UNIFIL's main base at Naqoura.
+Israel attacked the UNP 1-31 base in the area of responsibility of the Italian contingent.
+Italian Prime Minister Giorgia Meloni strongly condemned the attack on UNIFIL bases.
+Italian Defense Minister Guido Crosetto contacted Israeli Defense Minister Yoav Gallant for a discussion and a formal protest asking for guarantees on the safety of Italian personnel and UNIFIL bases.